polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 The alternative is that a held transfer counts its amount as used the moment it is held, so nothing else can pass until enough capacity has drained for it to go through.
 This guarantees a held transfer goes through within 24 hours.
 We did not adopt it because it brings back the blocking that the refilling limit is meant to remove.
 One transfer that does not fit would block all transfers of that asset until it drains, for up to 24 hours, at the cost of a single fee, and a griefer could repeat this every day with the same funds.

 Without reservation, nothing is ever blocked outright.
 During a sustained griefing attack, honest users compete with the griefer on fees for each unit of capacity that frees up, and the griefer pays a fee on every unit they take.
-Splitting means a large honest transfer still gets through piece by piece rather than waiting for one large gap.
+A user whose transfer is held can also send it as several smaller transfers that fit sooner.
 Caps are set well above normal daily volume, so a transfer that needs most of the cap at once is rare.
 It is also the kind of transfer the breaker is meant to slow down.

 While the bridge is halted through the emergency pause ([RFC-0166](./0166-snowbridge-emergency-pause-pallet.md)), held transfers are not released, even if there is capacity.
 This way the community can check held transfers before any of them go through.